Military board substantiates misconduct but declines to fire Marine who adopted Afghan orphan - WTOP News

 CAMP LEJEUNE, N.C.
 (AP) — A U.S. Marine whose adoption of an Afghan war orphan has spurred a yearslong legal battle and raised alarms at the highest levels of government will remain on active duty.

-Lawyers for the Marine Corps argued Mast abused his position, disregarded orders of his superiors, mishandled classified information and improperly used a government computer in his fight over the child who was found orphaned on the battlefield in rural Afghanistan in 2019.
+Lawyers for the Marine Corps argued Mast abused his position, disregarded orders of his superiors and mishandled classified information in his fight over the child who was found orphaned on the battlefield in rural Afghanistan in 2019.

+The board found that the government provided enough evidence to substantiate some of the bases for misconduct, including misuse of a government computer.
+Mast was cleared of allegations he made false official statements and failed to obey an order or regulation.

 Mast and his wife, Stephanie, then lived in rural Fluvanna County, Virginia.
 They persuaded a judge there to grant them an adoption of the child, even though she remained in Afghanistan as the government there tracked down her extended family and reunited her with them.
 Mast helped the family flee Afghanistan after the Taliban took over in 2021.
 Once in the U.S., Mast used the adoption papers to get the federal government to take the child from her Afghan relatives and give her to him.
 She has remained with his family ever since.